By Ken Rich, 2018-07-21

 Revelation 13:2 The dragon gave the beast his power and his throne and great authority.

-Papal Rome formed an image of the beast by uniting the political divisions of Rome under the banner of its false religion - a paganized, politicised, apostate caricature of Christianity.
+Papal Rome formed an image of the beast by uniting the political divisions of Rome under the banner of its false religion - a paganized, politicized, apostate caricature of Christianity.
 A great tribulation of the true saints of God followed, marked by cruel inquisitions and the horrors of the dark age.

 Napoleon's general Berthier finally put an end to the brutality of Papal supremacy in 1798 when the Pope was captured and exiled to Avignon France.
 However, the deadly wound was healed in 1929 when the Church brought the fascist dictator Mussolini to power in exchange for the Lateran Pact.
 This Pact once again restored the Vatican as a political entity, rather than just a corrupt false Church.

 Once given statehood, the Vatican quickly made a concordat with Nazi Germany in 1933 and came within a hairsbreadth of re-establishing the power it wielded in the dark ages, through the Third Reich.
 When this attempt failed, it smuggled it's Nazi stooges to South America through what has been well documented as the Vatican ratlines.
 Not to mention the Nazi scientists smuggled into the USA under operation paperclip

 Today, the Vatican is once again trying to reestablish world dominance through the treaty of Rome and the globalist agenda.
 The E.U. has grown to become an unelected puppet government through which a conglomerate of once free and independent states are subject to its clandestine control.
 The participating countries surrendered their sovereignty without a shot being fired.
 Corruption and guile have succeeded where brute force failed and the Vatican is once again a hairsbreadth from global dominance.